burningtree/RQ/help.md

 `RQ` provides just four functions: `RQ.sequence`, `RQ.parallel`, `RQ.race`, and `RQ.fallback`.
 Each takes an array of requestors and returns a requestor that combines them into a unit.
-Each can also take an optional timelimit which can cancel the jobs and produce an early failure if time runs out.
+Each can also take an optional time limit which can cancel the jobs and produce an early failure if time runs out.

 The RQ Library